mnot/I-D/best/draft.md

 --+--------+--------+---------
 ~~~

-Each member of the dictionary will be represented by at least two Binary Structured Types; the member-name, represented as a token {{token}}, and the member-value, which is represented as one or more Binary Structured Types as per their definitions.
+Each member of the dictionary will be represented by at least two Binary Structured Types; the member-name, represented as a token ({{token}}), and the member-value, which is represented as one or more Binary Structured Types as per their definitions.

 member-values that are Items are represented as per {{item}}; member-values that are inner-lists are represented as per {{inner-list}}.